wtistang/LibertyGettingStarted-Lab/README.md

     If a configuration property is specified in both the bootstrap.properties file and the server.xml file, the value in bootstrap.properties is used until the server.xml file is processed.
 Then, the value in the server.xml file is used.
 Avoid specifying different values for the same configuration property in both the bootstrap.properties and the server.xml file.

     You will now change the log format to json.
-As the bootstrap.properties file does not exist, you will simpoly create it.
+As the bootstrap.properties file does not exist, you will simply create it.

 14. Create a bootstrap,properties file that defines the property **com.ibm.ws.logging.console.format** by executing the following command: